Repair Poland Movement: Platform

 The party is considered Eurosceptic, national-democratic, and ordoliberal.
 Some of its proposals include the introduction of an income tax, statutory ban on the sale of state land and forests, and a "universal economic self-government", where local governments would be granted more fiscal autonomy.
 RNP supports electing parliamentarians, local governments and the judiciary in plurality votes with possible recall referendums, increasing direct democracy, introducing universal economic self-government, dissolving "universal system of control and invigilation of citizens" and redistributing capital ownership among citizens.
+It has been classified as TAN (socially conservative) on the GAL/TAN scale, and Eurosceptic.

 The party also calls for monetary sovereignty, lowering citizens' debts, introducing a revenue tax, ban on sale of land forests, formation of Union of Central European Countries, development of WOT and civil defense, increasing spending on higher education and research, basing energy development on Polish capital and introduction of a "Great Return" program to support the return of forced expatriates to Poland.
 The party also opposes the usage of chemistry in food processing and wants to base Polish agriculture on small farms.
 The party also calls for investment in renewable energy in Poland, particularly wind turbines.

 While it opposes the division into right and left, Radio ZET has described the party as right-wing.
 Rzeczpospolita instead stated that the party is socially right-wing because of its social conservatism and opposition to what the party describes as 'gender madness', but notes that the party is not right-wing economically, where it holds heavily interventionist views.
 The party presents generally right-wing outlook on sociocultural issues, but strongly distances itself from right-wing economic ideologies and proposals.